MadAppGang/postman-doc-generator/README.md

 # Postman documents generator

-Postman documents generator is a tool to generate models from the structures of the source files and add them to postman collection schema.
+Postman documents generator is a tool for generating models from the structures in source files and add them to postman collection schema.

 For example, if we have a struct type called `User`,